-- A server may only be capable of playback thus has no need to support the RECORD request. - A server may not be capable of seeking (absolute positioning) if it is to support live events only. - Some servers may not support setting stream parameters and thus not support GET\PARAMETER and SET\PARAMETER.
+- A server may not be capable of seeking (absolute positioning) if it is to support live events only. - Some servers may not support setting stream parameters and thus not support GET_PARAMETER and SET_PARAMETER.

-A server SHOULD implement all header fields described in Section 12.
+A server SHOULD implement all header fields described in Section 13.